samnooij/shell-genomics/lessons/02_searching_files.md

 We can also do something tricky and use the command `wc`. `wc` stands for `word count`.
 It counts the number of lines, words and characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
-And that will magically tell us how many sequences we're finding:
+And that will magically tell us how many sequences we're finding.

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc